A Court of Mist and Fury

 The sequel that redefines everything and introduces the Internet's favorite bat boy

-A Court of Mist and Fury is where Sarah J. Maas said 'you thought you knew what this series was about' and completely transformed the narrative.
+A Court of Mist and Fury is where Sarah J. Maas said 'you thought you knew what this series was about' and completely reimagined the narrative.
 Feyre is dealing with PTSD from saving the fae world, trapped in a relationship that's suffocating her, and discovering there's a whole side of the story she never saw.

 Rhysand stops being the villain and becomes the most beloved fantasy romance hero of the decade.
 The Night Court isn't the nightmare Tamlin claimed, it's freedom, power, and a family that chooses each other.
 Feyre's healing happens alongside the romance, making both feel earned.

-What makes ACOMAF iconic is how Maas handles trauma and agency.
+How Maas handles trauma and agency.
 Feyre's struggle is real and ongoing.
 The romance with Rhysand is built on choice, respect, and partnership, everything her relationship with Tamlin wasn't.
 It's a masterclass in showing why the right person at the wrong time isn't the right person.

 The sequel that redefines everything and introduces the Internet's favorite bat boy